cdipaolo/resume/README.md

 # Add pre-commit hook to update the pdf rendition
 ln -s pre-commit .git/hooks/pre-commit

-# If on mac modify premissions for pre-commit hook
+# If on mac modify permissions for pre-commit hook
 chmod +x pre-commit
 ```